Clemapfel/Mousetrap.jl/README.md

 The Julia and C++ component of mousetrap were designed and implemented by [C.Cords](https://clemens-cords.com).

-Consider **donating** to support the continued development of this library:
+Mousetrap was created with no expectation of compensation and made available for free.
+Consider **donating** to reward past work and support the continued development of this library:
 + [GitHub Sponsors](https://github.com/sponsors/Clemapfel)
 + [PayPal](https://www.paypal.com/donate/?hosted_button_id=8KWF3JTDF8XL2)